RandomlyFish/halo-infinite-forge-tools/README.md

 You should then increase chunk by 1 to spawn the next 25%.

-### info
+### filter
-Used to get position, rotation and scale information for objects, based on a known position.
+Used to filter out objects from the macro, keeping only objects at the provided position.

-Example: info=0,0,0
+Example: filter=0.1,2,3.4

-This will make it write information about any objects that will be placed at position 0 in x, y and z.
+This will make it keep any objects at position: x 0.1, y: 2 and z: 3.4

-Useful incase it messed up with the rotation or scale of an object.
+Useful incase it messed up with the rotation or size of an object.

 ### autoSave
 Used to make it save the map as soon as the macro is done.